ifurusato/rp2040-i2c-slave/README.md

 to see what commands the MotorController supports.

 You will want to modify the Controller to process your payload content and perform any specific functions.
+Note that the Payload and Response classes are identical between the master and slave; the Controller classes are different.

 You won't likely need to modify any of the other files unless you want to extend some existing functionality.